Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Introduction

 \section{Introduction}

+Variable or feature selection for multivariate linear regression is a classic problem in multivariate statistics.
+A popular approach to this problem is to perform the regression by including all possible predictors together with a sparsity-inducing penalty term in a joint optimization problem~\cite{tibshirani2015statistical}.
+In the "thermodynamic limit" of large data sets, where the number of measurements and number of predictors tend to infinity, these optimization problems show phase transition-like behavior.
+Namely, near a critical value of some important structural parameter, there is a qualitative change in the nature of solution of the penalized/regularized regression problem.
+Analysis of such algorithmic phase transitions forms the subject of this manuscript.

-Optimization problems with sparsity penalties have become widely popular.
-One example is that of compressed sensing, where priori structure in the signals in the form of sparsity in a suitable domain is exploited to reduce the number of measurements required to retrieve the signal.
-Early work in this area by Cand{\`e}s and Donoho~\cite{CandesCS,DonohoCS} exploited a combination of a convex relaxation of a strict convexity cost using an $\ell_1$-penalty, together with a random choice of measurement matrices to define the problem.
-A striking feature of this work was the computation of an algorithmic phase transition boundary separating a `good' regime in which perfect reconstruction is possible in suitable limits, from a `bad' regime where such reconstruction is impossible.
+An application of optimization employing sparsity-inducing penalties has been in compressed sensing where prior structure in the signals, in the form of sparsity in a suitable basis expansion, is exploited to reduce the number of measurements required to retrieve the signal.
+Early work in this area by Cand{\`e}s and Donoho~\cite{CandesCS,DonohoCS} exploited a combination of a convex relaxation of a non-convex penalty given by the number of non-zero coefficients, using an $\ell_1$-cost term, together with a random choice of measurement matrices to define the problem.
+A striking feature of this work was the computation of an algorithmic phase transition boundary separating a `good' regime in which perfect reconstruction is possible in suitable limits, from a `bad' regime where such reconstruction is impossible~\cite{Donoho_2009}.

+A typical statement of the sparse retrieval problem is an ill-posed linear equation, $\y=\H \x$ (noise free case), where $\y$ is an $M$ dimensional measurement vector, $\H$ is an $M \times N$ known measurement matrix, and $\x$ is an $N$ dimensional unknown parameter vector ($M < N$).
+Assume that $\y$ is generated by $\H\x_0$, where $\x_0$ is the $N$ dimensional vector to be retrieved from the knowledge of $\y$ and $\H$.
+It is a priori known that $\x_0$ has at most $K$ nonzero components.
+The task is to reconstruct this unknown vector.
+The ill-posedness of the underdetermined linear system is removed by imposing a sparsity constraint.
+For typical $\H$, as long as the number of unknowns, $K$, is less than the number of measurements $M$, these linear equalities have a unique sparse solution with high probability.